kbredies/gratopy/README.md

 pip install gratopy
 ```

-Alternatively, a release or snapshot archive file can directly be downloaded, unpacked and installed by
+Alternatively, a release or snapshot archive file can directly be downloaded and unpacked.
-calling
+Calling

 ```bash
 pip install .
 ```

-inside the main folder.
-In particular, gratopy supports setuptools for installation:
+inside the main folder then installs the toolbox.
+Gratopy supports setuptools for installation such that

 ```bash
 python setup.py install
 ```

+has the same effect.
 For more details we refer to the [documentation](https://gratopy.readthedocs.io/).

 As a further alternative, if no dedicated installation is needed for the toolbox, the code can simply be downloaded and the contents of the `gratopy` directory can be imported as a module.
 Please make sure to have the following Python modules installed, most of which should be standard.